82.4% of people report experiencing loneliness. Not homelessness. Not poverty. Loneliness.

 The Misdiagnosis: More People Isn't the Answer

-The world's prescription for loneliness is simple: connect more.
+The world's prescription: connect more.
 Join a club.
-Download a dating app.
-Find your tribe.
+Download an app.
 Get on social media.
-Attend more events.
-Volunteer.
-Make friends.

-But none of it works.
-Because loneliness isn't primarily about the absence of people.
+None of it works.
+Loneliness isn't primarily about the absence of people.

 You can be surrounded in a crowded room and feel utterly invisible.
-You can have hundreds of friends and feel completely unknown.
-The kind of knowing your soul craves—being fully seen, fully understood, fully accepted—cannot be provided by human beings alone.
+Hundreds of friends, feel completely unknown.
+The knowing your soul craves—fully seen, understood, accepted—cannot come from humans alone.

-We're trying to fill a God-shaped hole with people-shaped things.
-And people-shaped things don't fit.
+We're filling a God-shaped hole with people-shaped things.

 Even the best human relationships are incomplete.
-The person who knows you best still doesn't know you best.
-There are rooms in your soul no human being has access to.
-Patterns of thought only you understand.
+Rooms in your soul no human has access to.
 Wounds only God can see and heal.
-Desires that transcend human friendship.

 Augustine said it centuries ago and it remains the most honest diagnosis: "You have made us for yourself, O Lord, and our hearts are restless until they rest in you."